Habib-hs/Online-Book-Library/README.md

 # Online-Book-Library

 Online Book Library is a Spring Boot Security app with two roles: Customer and Admin.
 Customer can browse and search the book, while Admins can manage the library

 ## Features

-* User registration and login with JWT authentication
+- User registration and login with JWT authentication
-* Password encryption using BCrypt
+- Password encryption using BCrypt
-* Role-based authorization with Spring Security
+- Role-based authorization with Spring Security
-* Customized access denied handling
+- Customized access denied handling
-* Do some Crud Operation of Book
+- Do some Crud Operation of Book

 ## Technologies

-* Spring Boot 3.0
+- Spring Boot 3.0
-* Spring Security
+- Spring Security
-* JSON Web Tokens (JWT)
+- JSON Web Tokens (JWT)
-* BCrypt
+- BCrypt
-* Gradle
+- Gradle
-* MySql
+- MySql
+  \*Hibernath

 ## Getting Started

 To get started with this project, you will need to have the following installed on your local machine:

-* JDK 17+
+- JDK 17+
-* Gradle 3+
+- Gradle 3+

 To build and run the project, follow these steps:

-* Clone the repository: `git clone https://github.com/mhabib1234/Online-Book-Library.git`
+- Clone the repository: `git clone https://github.com/mhabib1234/Online-Book-Library.git`
-* Navigate to the project directory: cd Online-Book-Library
+- Navigate to the project directory: cd Online-Book-Library
-* Add database "security-module" to MySql
+- Add database "security-module" to MySql
-* Build the project: gradle clean install
+- Build the project: gradle clean install
-* Run the project: gradle bootRun or you can run via your preferred IDE's RUN/PLAY button
+- Run the project: gradle bootRun or you can run via your preferred IDE's RUN/PLAY button

 -> The application will be available at http://localhost:9090.

 ## Some Screenshot of the project

 User Can register providing necessary Data

 ![reg1](https://github.com/mhabib1234/Online-Book-Library/assets/131146437/b5c69e50-6f8b-42b2-989f-27d963b9cc59)